Aligned explanations in neural networks: Methods

+We let $\Z$ be a matrix space whose dimensions correspond to the height and width of the satellite images, while the input space $\X$ has six bands of same dimensions.
+For any pixel $d$, a soft classification is produced from a softmax normalization of the decoder's output, yielding $\hat\pi_{d}\in[0,1]^3$ such that $\sum_k\hat\pi_{d,k}=1$ and $\sum_d\sum_k\hat\pi_{d,k}=|\Z|$, i.e., the number of pixels in the image.
+Then, PiNets' predictions take the form $\hat y_k=\sum_* \pibk,\ \forall k$.
+In the final segmentation maps used for visualization (Fig. \ref{fig:floods}), each pixel is assigned the class with highest probability.

+Referring to Table \ref{tab:floods}: for the water and no-water classes we report the true detection rate (TDR) defined in eq. \eqref{eq:tdr} and the intersection-over-union (IoU), which is defined for each class $k$ as:

+In addition, the mean absolute error (MAE), used as loss function to train the PiNet, is reported for the water class.
+It corresponds to the test-set average of the water absolute error (AE$_1$) defined as:

+The regression performance is not of great importance here.
+If we were interested in estimating flooded surface areas, then the MAE of the water class would be a key indicator, whereas the MAE for the no-water and not-valid classes would be of little relevance.

-\\ \ptitle{Notes} Complete code for the generation of the synthetic data and the reproduction of the results is available in the Github repository: \url{https://github.com/FractalySyn/PiNets-Alignment}.
-We used PyTorch for the implementation and training of the deep learning models \citep{PYTORCH} and the Adam algorithm \citep{ADAM, ADAMW} for optimization.
+\\ \ptitle{Implementation and reproducibility} Complete code for the generation of the synthetic data and the reproduction of the results is available in the Github repository: \url{https://github.com/FractalySyn/PiNets-Alignment}.
+We used PyTorch for the implementation and training of deep learning models \citep{PYTORCH} and the Adam algorithm \citep{ADAM, ADAMW} for optimization.

 \\ \ptitle{Acknowledgments} We are thankful to S. Bianchini (Unistra), B. Gulhan (Penn State), M. Laguerre (EM Lyon), R. Porcedda (Sant'Anna), and L. Testa (Carnegie Mellon) for their insightful comments and suggestions on the manuscript.